 Vigo: My Gateway to Paradise

-We caught the 9 a.m. ferry to Cíes (booked months in advance) and stepped onto Rodas Beach – powder-white sand connecting two islands in a perfect crescent, water so clear we saw fish from the ferry.
-The 3-km hike to Faro da Porta gave views that made us gasp – the entire Ría de Vigo spread below like a map.
-We had octopus salad and Estrella Galicia on the beach while Atlantic rollers crashed.
+But here's what makes Vigo special for us cruisers: it's the gateway to Cíes Islands National Park.
+We caught the 9 a.m. ferry (booked months in advance) and stepped onto Rodas Beach – powder-white sand connecting two islands in a perfect crescent, water so clear we saw fish from the ferry.
+The 3-km hike to Faro da Porta gave views that made us gasp – the entire Ría de Vigo spread below like a map, the working port in the distance still doing what it's done for centuries.
+We had octopus salad and Estrella Galicia on the beach while Atlantic rollers crashed, thinking about how this same coastline fed Roman soldiers with salt-preserved fish.

-We arrived back in Vigo at golden hour – the old town Casco Vello is all tiny squares and tapas bars smelling of pimientos de Padrón.
-The pros: you get paradise islands and a working Galician city in one day.
-The cons: Cíes tickets sell out fast, but the city itself is lovely if you miss them.
+We arrived back in Vigo at golden hour – the old town Casco Vello is all tiny squares and tapas bars smelling of pimientos de Padrón, built on those medieval foundations Felipe IV fortified.
+The pros: you get paradise islands, working maritime history, and authentic Galician culture in one day.
+The cons: Cíes tickets sell out fast, though walking the old defensive walls and harbor is lovely if you miss them.

 Getting Around Vigo

-Ship docks in city center – ferry terminal 10-minute walk.
+Ship docks in city center – ferry terminal 10-minute walk approximately 7 football fields, 27 blue whales in a row, or 586 emperor penguins stacked skyward.

 Cíes has a strict daily limit – booking early guarantees one of the best beach days on the planet.